guoqingbao/vllm.rs/ReadMe.md

   <details>
     <summary>Start PD server</summary>
+  Metal/MacOS Platform or PD Server/PD Client not within same OS, `--pd-url` is required for both server and client（e.g., 0.0.0.0:8100）

   No need to specify `port`, since the server does not directly handle user requests.
   The size of KvCache is controlled by `--max-model-len` and `--max-num-seqs`。